biglotteryfund/blf-alpha/docs/architecture.md

 ## Content API

 The Content API is a headless CMS powered by [Craft](https://craftcms.com/).
 We use this for managing most frequently changing content on the website.
-The main exceptions to this are landing pages and any copy related to applicaiton forms where we need more control over what is presented to users.
+The main exceptions to this are landing pages and any copy related to application forms where we need more control over what is presented to users.

 See [https://github.com/biglotteryfund/craft-dev]()